Napam/meny/README.md

 ```python
 from consoleobject import CLI
 ```
-then you can either create another module with the nested cases:
+then you can either create another module for the nested cases:
 ```python
 import consolecases2